jrandj/redhat/README.md

     * The *info* command provides more detailed information than the *man* command.

     * The `/usr/share/doc` directory contains documentation for all installed packages under sub-directories that match package names followed by their version.

+### Create simple shell scripts

+1. Conditionally execute code(use of: if, test, [], etc.)

+1. Use Looping constructs (for, etc.) to process file, command line input

+1. Process script inputs ($1, $2, etc.)

+1. Processing output of shell commands within a script

+1. Processing shell command exit codes

 ### Operate running systems